bigandy/gatsby-blog/content/blog/ff-conf-2016.md

 title: 'FF Conf 2016'
 date: 2016-11-24 10:04:23
 draft: false
-description: 'I have wanted to attend FFConf for as many years as it has been running and this year I was lucky to attend.
-Here are my notes from the talks which stood out to me...'
+description: "I have wanted to attend FFConf for as many years as it has been running and this year I was lucky to attend.
+Here are my notes from the talks which stood out to me..."
 tags: [dev]
 ---